 - In a separate cup dissolve the baking soda into the warm water then combine with other ingredients in the mixing bowl.

-- Add in the flour and mix well with a hand mixer for about three minutes.
+- Add in the flour and cocoa powder.
+Mix well with a hand mixer for about two minutes.

 - The batter should resemble thick frosting.